 “I was so busy sustaining a living from music, and with other people’s music, I forgot to prioritise my own work, and lost sight of its potential,” Brice explains.
 “Though I didn’t set out to make an album.
 The pieces were written over five years, but they started to hang together.”

 With the exception of ‘Tokyo’ (inspired by a National Geographic article after Brice had visited the city), the tracks were conceived in the places they’re named after.
 Though Brice refers to the tracks as “musical selfies” of her mood at the time, she concedes that some psycho-geographical influence has seeped in.
 For example, she hears, “warmth, space and light” in (the Thai island of) ‘Koh Yao Noi’ while ‘St Petersburg’ “sounds a little menacing, with a certain grandeur too.
 But if ‘Glastonbury’ has an upbeat, swirling energy, it’s the landlines and pagan side that entrances Brice rather than the festival.
 She describes Postcards From as “one foot in the classical world and one in rock, but if anything, it’s more like film music.
 Either way, it represents me well.”

-Postcards From will be released 3rd June on Bella Union.
+Postcards From was released 3rd June on Bella Union.